 You can’t take a trip to Washington DC without reminding yourself of the brave men and women who have fought to keep our country safe and free, and visiting the Arlington National Cemetery is a good way to honor them.

-The cemetery is just across the Potomac from the Lincoln Memorial, past Potomac Park, and easily accessed by public transportation.
+The cemetery is just across the Potomac from the Lincoln Memorial, past Potomac Park, and is easily accessed by public transportation.
 The site contains thousands of those traditional, white military headstones dotting the green grass around them.

-Arlington National Cemetery is also the grave site of some important Americans who weren’t involved in battle as well, such as Ruth Bader Ginsburg and President John F. Kennedy, among others.
+Arlington National Cemetery is also the grave site of some important Americans who weren’t involved in battle as well, such as Ruth Bader Ginsburg and President John F. Kennedy, among many others.

 The Arlington National Cemetery is open for visitation every day from 8 am to 5 pm.
 Note that the grounds are expansive, and walking the entirety of it can be challenging.
 There are many tours of the cemetery that will make sure you only walk to the most significant sites.

 16. Rock Creek Park

 Address: 5200 Glover Road NW, Washington, DC 20008

 Think that DC is all about old buildings, history, and generic city stuff?

 Well, it ain’t – you can find hiking, biking, horse riding, and other activities in nature at Rock Creek Park right there in northwestern DC.